Beyond Seasonal Depression: What Does This Weather Mean to You?

 • Feeling more withdrawn or isolated

-For some, these symptoms can feel overwhelming.
-For others, they may show up more subtly a sense of flatness, heaviness, or lack of motivation that seems tied to the darker months.
+For some, these symptoms can feel overwhelming; for others, they may show up subtly as a sense of heaviness or lack of motivation tied to the darker months.

 Looking Beyond the Label

-While it can be helpful to name and understand seasonal depression, I also believe there’s value in going deeper than the diagnosis.
-Instead of rushing to a label, I invite you to pause and reflect:
+While naming and understanding seasonal depression can be helpful, there’s value in going deeper than the diagnosis.
+Instead of rushing to a label, pause and reflect:

-In therapy, we can use the changing seasons as a lens to better understand your inner world.
+In sessions, the changing seasons can serve as a lens to understand your inner world.
 Together, we might:

-• Explore meaning: Asking what cloudy skies, darker evenings, or colder days represent for you personally.
+• Explore meaning: Reflect on what the season, weather, or daylight changes represent for you personally.

-• Connect past and present: Reflecting on earlier experiences of autumn and winter, and how they may shape your current responses.
+• Connect past and present: Consider earlier experiences of autumn and winter and how they shape your current reactions.

-• Develop strategies: Finding ways to support your wellbeing whether that’s building in light, warmth, connection, or rest.
+• Develop strategies: Support wellbeing through light, warmth, connection, or restorative practices.

-• Reframe the season: Exploring how you might embrace aspects of this time of year that feel nourishing, rather than only focusing on the challenges.
+• Reframe the season: Explore ways to embrace aspects of the season that feel nourishing rather than focusing only on challenges.

-This process isn’t about fitting you into a diagnosis, but about understanding your lived experience and creating space for self‑compassion and growth.
+This process isn’t about fitting you into a diagnosis.
+It’s about understanding your lived experience and creating space for self-compassion, growth, and mindful care.

 Phone